USFCA-MSDS/msds689/projects/kmeans/kmeans.md

 ### Color

-As an example of color compression, here is your [favorite instructor](parrt-vancouver.jpg) in Vancouver as a disembodied head visiting Chinatown and a compressed version that uses only 32 colors (takes mine 3m18s to complete limited to 30 iterations):
+As an example of color compression that uses only 32 colors:

 <img src="parrt-vancouver.jpg" width="50%"><img src="parrt-vancouver-k32.png" width="50%">